-This may sound like a weird tips for Lobuche peak climbing but trust us when we say CUT THE CORD.
-Being in constant touch with family and friends especially during the climb is not going to help you at all.
-Keeping in touch once a while for moral support and encouragement is a good thing but constant is not the way to do.
+This may sound like a weird tip for Lobuche peak climbing but trust us when we say CUT THE CORD.
+Being in constant touch with family and friends, especially during the climb is not going to help you at all.
+Keeping in touch once in a while for moral support and encouragement is a good thing but constant is not the way to do it.

-Listen to your guides, your body, and pay attention to the mountain.
-Climbing a peak involves various factors that can cause fluid situation and may present you with difficult times.
-Each climbers experiences will be different while climbing.
-The thin air at high altitude affects everyone differently.
+Last but not least on our top 10 tips for Lobuche peak climbing is to listen to your guides, and your body, and pay attention to the mountain.
+Climbing a peak involves various factors that can cause fluid situations and may present you with difficult times.
+Each climber’s experiences will be different while climbing.
+The thin air at high altitudes affects everyone differently.
 You should always listen to your guide’s advice and share your experience honestly.
 Listen to your body and how it is dealing at altitude.
 Prepare yourself accordingly and always seek advice from the guide and other experienced team members.

 Climbing a 6000m peak involving multiple days of long arduous walks, cold nights and extreme weather etc can all make it a difficult and daunting task.
 But if you come prepared, take your time, and believe in yourself; you can make it to the top!
 These are our top 10 tips for Lobuche peak climbing.